OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 #### 2.1.1.2.
 Install OFS
 <a name="InstallationOFSIntro"></a>
-1. Retrieve <span title='Open FPGA Stack,A modular collection of hardware platform components, open source software, and broad ecosystem support that provides a standard and scalable model for AFU and software developers to optimize and reuse their designs.'>**OFS** </span> repositories:
+1. Retrieve OFS repositories:

-    The Intel® <span title='Open FPGA Stack,A modular collection of hardware platform components, open source software, and broad ecosystem support that provides a standard and scalable model for AFU and software developers to optimize and reuse their designs.'>**OFS** </span> <span title='FPGA Interface Manager, Provides platform management, functionality, clocks, resets and standard interfaces to host and AFUs.
-The FIM resides in the static region of the FPGA and contains the FPGA Management Engine (FME) and I/O ring.'>**FIM** </span> source code is included in the OTCShare GitHub repository.
+    The Intel® OFS FIM source code is included in the OFS GitHub repository.
 First, create a new directory to store the retrieved files as a clean starting point.
 The following is a short description of each repository, followed by the git commands for cloning.
 The instructions section uses the HTTPS git method for cloning repositories.

-2. Navigate to the location for storage of <span title='Open FPGA Stack,A modular collection of hardware platform components, open source software, and broad ecosystem support that provides a standard and scalable model for AFU and software developers to optimize and reuse their designs.'>**OFS** </span> source, create the top-level source directory, and clone <span title='Open FPGA Stack,A modular collection of hardware platform components, open source software, and broad ecosystem support that provides a standard and scalable model for AFU and software developers to optimize and reuse their designs.'>**OFS** </span> repositories.
+2. Navigate to the location for storage of OFS source, create the top-level source directory, and clone OFS repositories.

 ```sh
 mkdir ofs_fim_build_root